University of Toronto Schools: Relocation and redevelopment

-In 2018, UTS began fundraising for a redevelopment of the Bloor Street campus, under a campaign title of "Building the Future".
-The fundraising goal is $60 million.
-The redevelopment will include the creation of four new science labs, a blackbox theatre, an atrium, a media lab and visual arts rooms.
-In preparation of the redevelopment, UTS was relocated to its Ossington campus, 30 Humbert St. The school remained at the Humbert Street location until the week of April 4, 2022, when it returned to its original Bloor Street campus location.
+In 2017, UTS began fundraising for a redevelopment of the Bloor Street campus, under a campaign title of "Building the Future".
+The fundraising goal was $60 million.
+The redevelopment includes the creation of four new science labs, a media lab, an innovation lab and stunning visual arts rooms.
+In preparation for the redevelopment, UTS was relocated to a temporary campus at 30 Humbert St. The school remained at the Humbert Street location until the week of April 4, 2022, when it returned to its original Bloor Street campus location.

+In April 2025 a student was seriously injured from a 40 foot fall at the school.
+No further information was disclosed to the cause.

 Admissions

 Most students enter in Grade 7 through a two-stage competitive process.
 Prior to the admission of the class of 2014, the first stage consisted of a multiple-choice exam; those who passed this test in the top percentiles (usually 200 students) were invited back for a second written exam and an interview.
 However, starting with the class of 2014, the admission process consists of the Secondary School Admission Test (SSAT), and for the top 170 - 190 applicants, a second exam (focused on Math and English) and an interview with multiple staff members and UTS alumni (using an MMI format).
 Ultimately, 96 candidates (48 boys and 48 girls) are chosen from around 350 applicants in the first-stage process each year; the typical cutoff for SSAT scores for Grade 7 entrance is in the mid to high 1900s for boys, and low 1900s for girls, depending on the applicant pool for that year.
-For upper-year entrance the process is slightly different.
-UTS will admit approximately 24 students, the average size of a class, for grade 9, and a handful at grade 10 and 11.
-Aside from a few cases, UTS rarely admits new students for grade 8.
-Usually, there is an equal number of boys and girls who are accepted into the school.
-On average, for the first year (F1/grade 7) there are four classes each of which consists of 26-27 students.
-Candidates must be Canadian citizens or landed immigrants and may apply to enter either Grade 7 or the upper school (Grade 9 and above).